 - Carefully flip the mushrooms, then cook an additional 2-3 minutes on the second side.

-- Turn off the heat and cover the pan with foil to keep them warm while you make the gravy.
+- Please turn off the heat and cover the pan with foil to keep them warm while making the gravy.

 - For the gravy, add the 2 teaspoons of oil to a saucepan set over medium heat.
 Once heated, sprinkle with flour.